£191.25 £225.00

 Indexing System (Shimano Only) - this is only applicable when using Shimano shifters that have an indexed left shifter such as STI or Rapidfire.
 For the indexing to work correctly when using these shifters the derailleur and shifters must be of the same type, so Shimano drop bar shifters need to be matched with a Shimano ‘road’ derailleur, and Shimano flat bar shifters must be used with Shimano ‘MTB’ derailleurs.

-Mavic GL330 rims, hailing from France and in production from the 1970s to the 1980s.
-Made from aluminium and weighing in at 712 grams (for the pair) - incredibly lightweight for a pair of rims at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Mavic GEL 280 wheel rims, hailing from France and in production during the 1980s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 640 grams (the weight and price displayed are for a pair of rims) - incredibly lightweight for a pair of rims at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 If you're taking part in L'Eroica or a similar vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong rims!